Stay this close

-Here at Perth Children’s Hospital Foundation we’re helping to transform the healthcare of WA’s sick children so they can get well and stay well.
-It’s sometimes surprising for people to learn that our Foundation is the largest funder of Perth Children’s Hospital and the wider Child and Adolescent Health Service after government.
+Perth Children’s Hospital Foundation fuels the fight at the frontline of children’s healthcare.
+We are the official and largest funder of Perth Children’s Hospital and the wider Child and Adolescent Health Service after Government.
 In the past 25 years we’ve contributed over $92 million with a further $21 million committed over the next five years… read more.

 As Western Australia emerged from the grips of the COVID-19 pandemic, the insights we gained about the incredible work of paediatric researchers, clinicians and nurses reaffirmed to us the critical importance of our work.